freyp567/update-photonotes/README.md

 If your application stays under 3600 queries per hour across the whole key (which means the aggregate of all the users of your integration), you'll be fin)

-So it is your responsibility to use the action in a manner as not to go beyond this limitations.
+So it is your responsibility to use the action in a manner as not to go beyond this limits.
 My experience is that is ok to take a dozen of photo-notes in an hour.
 But still occasionally I have an eye on the statistics Flickr provides for my API key.